 - Apply for the programme by uploading all the documents in one single zip file to the project portal.

 - Carefully read the condition to apply, and familiarise yourself with the ZARM Drop Tower documentation found in the list of documents.

 Instructions for the experiment proposal

 The experiment proposal must also explain the relevance of microgravity in your project and - more particularly - the relevance of using the ZARM drop tower as a means to achieving your objectives.
-It should be noted that the ZARM drop tower offers two drop modes: the drop mode with a microgravity experiment time of 4.74 s and a catapult mode of 9.3 s.

 Questions and contact details